stiesssh/dromi-models/README.md

 The Editor consists of two plugins, the `de.unistuttgart.ma.saga.editor` for the basic editing functionalities, and the `saga.design` for the 'good' looks.

 The latter depends on the former and both depend on all the models.
-That is also known to the manifests, so actually there should be no problems.

 ## Requirements I - Development
-The models and editor where designed with the tool / eclipse plugin and versions listed below.
+The models and editor where designed with the tools / eclipse plugins listed below.
 Also Java 11.

 Tool / Plugin                                     | version
 --------------------------------------------------|------------